bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

 The data pipeline contains several steps to increase the quality of data.

 1. DEXA and intake (pre and post weights) are double-entered by 2 separate researchers into REDCap.
 Any descrepancies in entered values are resolved by a reviewer.
-When the double-entry data is processed by dataREACHr::proc_redcap() in beh_to_bids.R, only data without discrepancies are included in the resulting .tsv files; discrepancies are returned in a list by proc_redcap() to prompt the manager to fix them.
+When the double-entry data is processed by dataREACHr::proc_redcap() in [beh_to_bids.R]( #2-process-survey-and-task-data), only data without discrepancies are included in the resulting .tsv files; discrepancies are returned in a list by proc_redcap() to prompt the manager to fix them.

-2. Automated checking of survey data with the function dataREACHr::qc_redcap() in beh_to_bids.R.
+2. Automated checking of survey data with the function dataREACHr::qc_redcap() in [beh_to_bids.R](#2-process-survey-and-task-data).
 This checks for
    1. Duplicate data (e.g., multiple rows for a given subject/session combination) in processed phenotype databases
    2. Child visit 1 ages out of expected range (7-9)
-      1. This would suggest a mis-entry of child birthdate (by parent in [V1 demographics form](#visit-1-demographics)) or visit 1 protocol date (by researcher)
+      1. This would suggest a mis-entry of child birthdate by the parent or visit 1 protocol date by researcher
          1. If a parent mis-entered their child's birthdate in the V1 demographics form (e.g., entered the year of the study visit rather than child birth), the child birthdate in the V1 demographics form was updated by a researcher with the child birthdate provided by the parent during screening
-   3. Negative consumption amounts??
+   3. Negative consumption amounts.
+This would suggest that pre- or post-weights were entered incorrectly.

 3. Visual inspect of MRI data for artifacts using a two-step protocol based on [Provins et al. 2023](https://www.frontiersin.org/journals/neuroimaging/articles/10.3389/fnimg.2022.1073734/full).
 This protocol involves:
    1. Inspecting MRIQC output for artifacts in unprocessed MRI data